"If you are in the market for easy laughs, you learn that two well-tried ways are either to trip up a cliche or take things absolutely literally."

 - You Are Not The Hero is an Action RPG about a typical NPC who chases down some traditional RPG "heroes" who barged into her house and took her pendant, spoofing the hell out of several other RPG tropes along the way.

-- Add in Spinnerette to the list of comic book deconstructions/parodies.
+- Add in Spinnerette to the list of superhero deconstructions/parodies.

 - The Last Days of Foxhound.
 Sure, there's one metric fucktonne of swearing, and characters are deliberately exaggerated for laughs, but it does an excellent job of analyzing the why and how of the plot behind Metal Gear Solid.
 Plus, when you can make the characters' deaths in the actual game Tear Jerkers (as noted on the Tear Jerker page for Metal Gear itself), you've done something worthy of Deconstruction.